Garnfil/quickcopy-ai/README.md

 **With QuickCopy AI, just:**

 1. Log in
-2. Choose a microcopy type: 👉 _Tooltip_
+2. Choose a microcopy element type: 👉 _Tooltip_
 3. Add context:
    `"A delete button in a task manager app.
 Tone: Friendly but clear."`
 4. Click **Generate**